 Why life insurance?

-Life insurance allows you to provide for your loved ones financially after you’re gone.
+Life insurance allows you to “insure” your loved ones are provided for financially after you’re gone.
 Your family will likely face the loss of your income, yet gain added expenses like funeral costs, outstanding debt and potential outstanding medical bills.
 A whole or term life policy may provide the financial means to cover those expenses.

 Term life insurance